AlirezaBaqery/Visualization_CNN/README.md

 ### Built With

-The following libraries are used in this project.
+The following libraries and tools are used in this project.

 - Python 3.8.10
 - Keras 2.11.0